Got Allergies? Find Relief With Acupuncture

-April showers bring May flowers...and sneezes.
-Tree, grass, and pollen allergies run rampant in the spring months, leaving us more likely to be found in the pharmacy aisle than the great outdoors.
-Fortunately, a complementary form of Chinese medicine called “cupping” can help combat allergies, support detoxification, and boost immunity.
+April showers bring May flowers...along with itchy eyes, nasal congestion and sneezing for allergy sufferers.
+Tree, grass, and pollen allergies run rampant in the spring months, leaving us more likely to be found in the pharmacy aisle than enjoying the great outdoors.
+Fortunately, acupuncture can greatly reduce the symptoms of seasonal allergies and in some cases can even prevent them before they become a problem.

 Cupping is a form of non-invasive acupuncture that involves placing a cup along meridian pathways and specific areas of the body.
 This method creates a strong suction which increases circulation, draws out toxins, and generally improves qi (energy) flow.